 - Enabling communication across different settings by which the institution operates

-This means that routing of messages and receiving of feedback should be enabled from acute care to a step-down facility, or from one branch to another, for example.
+- The routing of messages and receiving feedback should be enabled from acute care to a step-down facility, or from one branch to another, for example.

 - The tool should cut connection time

-Time wasted on efforts trying to locate people or from getting an answer to a question should be significantly reduced.
-Saving time allows accomplishment of more important tasks such as patient care and learning.
+- The time spent trying to locate people or from getting an answer to a question should be significantly reduced.
+Saving time allows the perform more relevant tasks such as patient care and learning.